On Inverse Problems, Parameter Estimation, and Domain Generalization: Towards mathematical theory of domain variation

 \textbf{Remark 2.} Note that when the sets $\{\mathbf{y} \sim p_{\theta_i}(\mathbf{y})\}_{i=1}^{M}$ are disjoint, it is possible to train a model in a randomized manner over these distributions to generalize over the general $p(\mathbf{x}|\mathbf{y})$ without yielding averaged results.
-This may be the case for certain implementations of segmentation over different domains \citep{Dey:2024}, and for the MNIST dataset that can be modeled as a Gaussiam mixture model, under the assumption that the Gaussians are ``far enough" from each other.
+This may be the case for certain implementations of segmentation over different domains \cite{Dey:2024}, and for the MNIST dataset that can be modeled as a Gaussiam mixture model, under the assumption that the Gaussians are ``far enough" from each other (in which case the supports are approximately disjoint).

 \textbf{Remark 3.} We emphasize here that the domain randomization and data augmentation strategies are inherently averaging strategies that optimize different scores across the given domains, but not necessarily the score for each domain separately.
 The outcome is therefore an averaged output across the domains, that may yield impressive quantitative scores on average, yet in practice could often result in reconstructed signals that are smeared, degraded, and/or inconsistent with the input's domain, which could be expressed in incorrect features, such as: contrast, sampling rate, artifacts, noise, and more.